Tarzan (book series): The Return of Tarzan (1913)

 The Return of Tarzan picks up soon after the point at which Tarzan of the Apes concludes.
 The ape man, feeling rootless in the wake of his noble sacrifice of his prospects of wedding Jane Porter, leaves America for Europe to visit his friend Paul d'Arnot.
 On the ship he becomes embroiled in the affairs of Countess Olga de Coude, her husband, Count Raoul de Coude, and two shady characters attempting to prey on them, Nikolas Rokoff and his henchman Alexis Paulvitch.
 Rokoff, it turns out, is also the countess's brother.
 Tarzan thwarts the villains' scheme, making them his deadly enemies.

 Later, in France, Rokoff tries time and again to eliminate the ape man, finally engineering a duel between him and the count by making it appear that he is the countess's lover.
 Tarzan deliberately refuses to defend himself in the duel, even offering the count his own weapon after the latter fails to kill him with his own, a grand gesture that convinces his antagonist of his innocence.
 In return, Count Raoul finds him a job as a special agent in the French Ministry of War.
-Tarzan is assigned to service in Algeria.
+Tarzan is assigned to service in French Algeria.

 A sequence of adventures among the local Arabs ensues, including another brush with Rokoff.
-Afterward Tarzan sails for Cape Town and strikes up a shipboard acquaintance with Hazel Strong, a friend of Jane's.
+Afterward Tarzan sails for Cape Town, Union of South Africa and strikes up a shipboard acquaintance with Hazel Strong, a friend of Jane's.
 However, Rokoff and Paulovitch are also aboard, and manage to ambush him and throw him overboard.

 Miraculously, Tarzan manages to reach shore in a lifeboat he finds from a derelict ship.
 He finds himself in the coastal jungle where he was brought up by the apes.
-He soon rescues and befriends a native warrior, Busuli of the Waziri, and is adopted into the Waziri tribe.
+He soon rescues and befriends a local warrior, Busuli of the Waziri, and is adopted into the Waziri tribe.
 After defeating a raid on their village by ivory raiders, Tarzan becomes their chief.

 The Waziri know of a lost city deep in the jungle, from which they have obtained their golden ornaments.
 Tarzan has them take him there, but is captured by its inhabitants, a race of ape-like men, and is condemned to be sacrificed to their sun god.
 To Tarzan's surprise, the priestess to perform the sacrifice is a beautiful woman who speaks the ape language he learned as a child.
 She tells him she is La, high priestess of the lost city of Opar.
 When the sacrificial ceremony is fortuitously interrupted, she hides Tarzan and promises to lead him to freedom.
 But the ape man escapes on his own, locates a treasure chamber, and manages to rejoin the Waziri.